 If a close contact is unable to maintain physical distancing to the positive person during the positive person's quarantine after initial exposure, close contacts would calculate their exposure period under Continuous Exposure: CDC Quarantine and Isolation January 27, 2022.
 (See "Ongoing COVID-19 Exposure FAQ's").
-Continuous exposure refers to the close contact extending their exposure period (and quarantine if unvaccinated/partially vaccinated) for 5 days beyond the end of the positive person's quarantine.
+Continuous exposure refers to the close contact extending their exposure period for 5 days beyond the end of the positive person's quarantine.
 The close contact would then receive COVID-19 testing at the end of this 5-day period beyond and be able to end their exposure period on day 5 if negative.
 If positive, they would start their own quarantine period based on start of symptoms or date of their positive test if asymptomatic.

-19. If an unvaccinated or partially-vaccinated person has recovered from COVID-19 and finished their quarantine, do they have to quaratione again if they become a close contact to another positive case?
+19. If an unvaccinated or parOally-vaccinated person has recovered from COVID-19 and finished their quarantine, do they have to quarantine again if they become a close contact to another positive case?

+Regardless of COVID-19 vaccine status, close contacts do not have to quarantine after exposure.
+They should monitor for signs and symptoms of new illness and consult with their healthcare provider for persistent and concerning symptoms, especially those experienced within 90 days of recovering from COVID-19.
 A person who has been diagnosed with (tested positive) for COVID-19 is considered vaccinated for 90 days after they recover from COVID-19, so they would apply CDPH guidance for fully-vaccinated persons if exposed to a subsequent COVID-19 positive case within the 90-day period following their COVID-19 infection.
 After the 90-day period, they would need to receive their next eligible COVID-19 vaccine dose in order to remain fully-vaccinated.

-20. What if my child is tested positive for COVID-19 but has no symptoms of COVID-19?
+20. What if my child has tested positive for COVID-19 but has no symptoms of COVID-19?